Columbia International College: Extracurricular activities

 Columbia's Student Development Office assists students with their after-school schedules and events on campus and within residence.
-They offer clubs and activities based on Leadership, Arts, Community Service and Athletics.
+They also offer clubs and activities based on Leadership, the Arts, Community Service, and Athletics.

 Bark Lake Leadership Center

 Bark Lake is Columbia's private Leadership and Outdoor Education Center.
 It is a 700-acre facility located in Haliburton County, Ontario.

 Throughout the year, frequent trips are made to Bark Lake for students to complete leadership training.